 With just a handful of ingredients, small batch lemon curd is a great way to use up fresh lemons.
 In fact, it’s best made with fresh squeezed lemon juice.
 Use a juicer to ensure you get every last drop out of your lemons!

-- Lemons.
+• Lemons.
 I juiced fresh Meyer lemons for this recipe, but any type of lemon will do.
-Most lemons average between 1/4 to 1/3 cup of juice each, so you may need one or two.
+Most lemons average between 1/4 to 1/3 cup of juice each, so you may need two.

 Quick Tips for Prepping Small Batch Lemon Curd